-Morgan & Morgan has long handled lawsuits on behalf of consumers who received unwanted calls from debt collectors, banks, and other companies.
-Under the TCPA, individuals must provide express consent to receive certain types of calls.
-Consumers have the right to tell these companies to stop calling.
+Our firm has long handled lawsuits on behalf of consumers who received unwanted calls from debt collectors, banks, and other companies.
 For each unwanted call, a consumer may be able to collect between $500 and $1,500.

 If you receive unwanted calls or messages from solicitors, our attorneys may be able to help you file a claim for compensation.
 Contact us today for a free, no-obligation case review.